-Separated from its southern cousin by the Munyamadzi Corridor, North Luangwa is bordered by the Luangwa and Mwaleshi rivers and the Muchinga Escarpment It is generally reached by light aircraft from South Luangwa and makes a great addition to a safari in South Luangwa.
-Its 6,000sqkm of wilderness supports flora and fauna in diverse habitats, including forests of red mahogany and sausage trees.
+Separated from its southern cousin by the Munyamadzi Corridor, North Luangwa is bordered by the Luangwa and Mwaleshi rivers and the Muchinga Escarpment It is generally reached by light aircraft from South Luangwa and makes a great addition to a safari there.
+Its 6,000 square kilometres of wilderness supports flora and fauna in diverse habitats, including forests of red mahogany and sausage trees.

 The North Luangwa is one of very few areas left in the world where you can escape into a vast wilderness teeming with wildlife and untouched by human presence.

 - Ideal for viewing: African elephant, leopard, lion, Lichtenstein’s hartebeest, Cookson’s wildebeest